 Further Links and Information

 - How do choose where to stay in Bagan?
-See my detailed guide to the best Bagan accommodation for all budgets in the three main areas of Bagan: Bagan Hotels: Where to Stay in Bagan, Myanmar
+See my detailed guide to the best Bagan accommodation from luxury resorts to guesthouses in the three main areas of Bagan, Old Bagan, New Bagan, and Nyaung U: Bagan Hotels: Where to Stay in Bagan, Myanmar

 - For the most spectacular Bagan sunrise experience, read my post on Bagan Hot Air Ballooning Experiences